Hasbro blames Toys 'R' Us for dismal first quarter

 Hasbro had warned in February that much of the Toys ‘R’ Us impact would be felt in the first two quarters of the year and peer Mattel (MAT.O) added to the sense of crisis in the sector by appointing its fourth chief executive in three years last week.

-Mattel, which reports on the first quarter on Thursday, also saw its shares drop another 5 percent after the Hasbro results.
+Mattel, which reports on the first quarter on Thursday, also saw its shares drop another 5 percent after Hasbro reported profits that were a huge 23 cents a shares short of expectations, according to Thomson Reuters I/B/E/S.

 “We are working to put the near-term disruption from Toys’R’ Us behind us,” Hasbro Chief Executive Officer Brian Goldner said.